devops329/devops/instruction/awsRoute53/awsRoute53.md

 You don't need to worry about creating DNS records right now, but you will do that when you host your front and backend code later in the instruction.

-## What to do if your hostname doesn't work
+## What to do if your domain name doesn't work

 There are lots of possible reasons why your domain name is not working.
 The following are the most common reasons.